Leyangw/VarDiU/README.md

 # VarDiU: A Variational Diffusive Upper Bound for One-Step Diffusion Distillation

+## Abstract
+Recently, diffusion distillation methods have compressed thousand-step teacher diffusion models into one-step student generators while preserving sample quality.
+Most existing approaches train the student model using a diffusive divergence whose gradient is approximated via the student's score function, learned through denoising score matching (DSM).
+Since DSM training is imperfect, the resulting gradient estimate is inevitably biased, leading to sub-optimal performance.
+In this paper, we propose VarDiU (pronounced /va:rdju:/), a Variational Diffusive Upper Bound that admits an unbiased gradient estimator and can be directly applied to diffusion distillation.
+Using this objective, we compare our method with Diff-Instruct and demonstrate that it achieves higher generation quality and enables a more efficient and stable training procedure for one-step diffusion distillation.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: